minima-global/minidocs/docs/buildonminima/dapptutorial/reactminidapp.md

 2. Duplicate the `.env.example` file and rename it to `.env` (this is your project root)

 3. Configure the environment values, you can leave everything default unless you are running Minima on a custom port.
-If connecting to a phone node, change the IP address to that as shown in the Health section of your Minima app.
+If connecting to a phone node, change the IP address to that as shown in Settings > Desktop Connect in your Minima app.

 4. Open your MiniDapp on Desktop, your url will look something like: `https://localhost:9003/{APP_ID}/index.html?uid=YOUR_UID`